History, Hippies And Hipsters In Hobart

 Save a whole day for your MONA experience – you won’t regret it.
-The best way to arrive is by water, so it’s a good thing that MONA offers a regular return ferry service for just $22 return.
+The best way to arrive is by water, so it’s a good thing that MONA offers a regular return ferry service.
 This is the perfect way to see some of the ever present Derwent River and learn a little more of historic Hobart as your captain provides an entertaining and insightful commentary along the journey.

 So much has already been said about the MONA experience and reactions range from amazement and joy to shock and disgust.
 So diverse is the collection on show that truly beautiful, revolting and bizarre works can all be spotted within a few steps.